-Today at Gamescom, Activision announced the multilayer mode for the upcoming Skylanders: Superchargers; a race mode that pits players against each other in splitscreen and through online matchmaking.
+Today at Gamescom, Activision announced the multiplayer mode for the upcoming Skylanders: Superchargers, a race mode that pits players against each other in splitscreen and through online matchmaking.

 When we first revealed Skylanders: Supercharges, the arrival of vehicles into the famous toys-to-life pioneer was not only an exciting addition, but one that opened the door to new gameplay experiences for fans.
 A racer of some sort seemed like a no-brainer – but would it be a separate spin-off title?
 A secondary mode?
 How would it play?
 Today we can answer those questions:

 Multiplayer in Skylanders: Superchargers will follow the template laid out and popularised by Mario Kart over two decades ago.
 Eight karts duke it out on spectacular, obstacle-filled tracks, hitting boost pads, using power-ups and risking shortcuts as they go.
 The Starter Pack will come with six tracks – two land, two sea and two air.
 Sadly, the Starter Pack only comes with a car, so out of the box you will have only the two tracks playable, with the others requiring additional purchases to unlock, or friends with the required vehicles.

 In addition to the meagre six tracks in the Starter Pack, a further six will appear in lots of two, bundled in with characters that are purchased separately.
 Called Racing Action Packs, there will be one for Land, Sea and Air, and each will include a SuperCharger, their signature vehicle and a villain trophy.
 The latter unlocks the two new tracks, four boss villains and even new modes such as the SuperVillain Cup, Boss Pursuit and Mirror Cup.

 It is currently unclear whether the Racing Action Packs will all be available at launch or staggered over time, but I anticipate at least one being available when the game hits on September 24.